Rainbow-Dreamer/musicpy_dev/README.md

 # musicpy_dev
 This is a repository holding musicpy develop thoughts and some other related stuffs.

+### Date: 2021-11-16
+I have already finished writing some of the most basic syntax parsing functionality of the interpreter for this inner language.

+By the way, I think this inner language of musicpy should be called `mplang`.

+Well, as the implementation of the syntax abstraction in the interpreter, there will be some special syntax restriction in some specific cases, but not that much.
+The syntax of mplang will look very different from python, and I have decided to make a special syntax that allows users to write straight python codes inside mplang, which I will talk about in the wiki when the design of this inner language is finished.

 ### Date: 2021-11-15
 I do want to implement an inner language of musicpy that uses a totally independent syntax to represent data structures of musicpy and other functionality these days.